blei139/CityscapesDilatedConvolutionHighway280/README.md

 Here is the instruction to generate the videos:
 For just the dilated video:
-1) In Anaconda prompt, type these 2 commands:
+1) In Anaconda prompt, type this command:
   python main_tf.py input.mp4